soylentOrange/sdarr/README.md

 # sdarr

-The sdarr-package provides a R implementation of the SDAR algorithm for Slope Determination by Analysis of Residuals as standardized in [ASTM E3076-18](https://doi.org/10.1520/E3076-18).
+The sdarr-package provides a R implementation of the algorithm for Slope Determination by Analysis of Residuals (SDAR) as standardized in [ASTM E3076-18](https://doi.org/10.1520/E3076-18).
 It allows for automated and objective linear-fitting of mechanical test-data.
 See a detailed description of the algorithm in the [NIST